open-horizon/open-horizon.github.io/docs/installing/edge_cluster_agent.md

 1. Log in to your edge cluster as **root**.

-2. If you have not completed the steps in [Prepare for setting up edge nodes](../hub/prepare_for_edge_nodes.md), do that now.
+2. If you have not completed the steps in [Creating your API key](../hub/prepare_for_edge_nodes.md), do that now.
 This process creates an API key, locates some files, and gathers environment variable values that are needed when setting up edge nodes.
 Set the same environment variables on this edge cluster:

    ```bash
    export HZN_EXCHANGE_USER_AUTH=iamapikey:<api-key>